Luxor is home to not only the Valley of the Kings but also heritage temples and landmarks aplenty. Read on for what you can’t miss in Luxor!

 I hope this guide helps you to better plan your trip to Egypt!
-Stay tuned for even more guides and recommendations for Egypt.
+Read more about visiting Egypt here:

 Pin this for later!

 Just so you know, this is not a sponsored post.
 We were paying customers on the tour with Your Egypt Tours, I am not an affiliate and don’t receive any commission from any tours booked.
 As per usual, all opinions are my own, and you can always expect candid and honest feedback from me (regardless of whether a trip was sponsored or not).
 This post may, however, contain other affiliate links.
 If you choose to use these links, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using these links, I only recommend products or services that I have had positive personal experiences with and think you would love too.
+Thank you for supporting my website by using these links.

 Enjoyed reading this article?
 Subscribe to the mailing list!